pleuph/StackCalculator/README.md

 - (Skipped) Write test for "10th result is random" rule
 - (Skipped) Implement "10th result is random" rule

-**Note:** Further research into the purpose of RPN and questions raised during development led to a new understanding of what the most meaningful implementation would be.
+**Notes:** Further research into the purpose of RPN and questions raised during development raised doubts about what the most meaningful implementation would be.
 Shift focus to new implementation.

 ## Implement new solution
 - Create a stateful calculator using a stack for storing values
+- Add call to external number generator for "10th result is random" rule.
 - Write meaningful tests for various scenarios
 - Create mockup of UI in Unity

+##Conclusions
+- Created two different solutions
+- Was unable to create working prototypes in Unity
+  - Did not discover how to connect code with UI elements
+  - Encountered errors after adding UI elements
+  - Was unable to push Unity code to GitHub because some files were too big